 Borax is a white powder that easily dissolves in water.
-Made from boron and sodium, this naturally occurring compound is mined from the ground.
-The largest mine in the world is found in Boron, California, the home of 20 Mule Team Borax.
-Borax is a very practical substance with many uses in and around the garden.
+Made of boron and sodium, this naturally occurring compound is a very practical substance with many uses in and around the garden.

 Borax is especially useful as a fertilizer for the sunflower plant.
 Borax contains the element boron which is essential for plant growth.
 BC Living notes that sunflowers respond favorably to a borax fertilizer.
 The fertilizer gives the plant strength and durability.

 - Mix 1/2 teaspoon of borax with 1 gallon water.